Administrative details of CS115/MAS115

 interest to students in the course.
 Please do not post significant

 messages on the group!
-The instructors and TAs will read messages
+The instructor will read messages

 posted in the group on a regular basis and post answers to questions